- Introduction

 Income

 Private lenders will look at all existing sources of income, including self-employed income, income from existing investments, child support income and even child tax credit.
-The point being that income other than base salary is included in the income calculations.
+The crucial point is that income calculations include sources beyond just base salary.

 Existing assets

-Private lenders will look closely at other real estate or existing assets and use these assets as collateral on which the loan is lent.
+The best private mortgage lender closely examines other real estate or existing assets and utilizes them as collateral for the loan.
 Private lenders will require an appraisal on existing property and will rely on this appraisal in the mortgage loan calculation of assets.

 Sizable down payments

 While a big bank will readily offer mortgage options with as little as 5% down, they are doing so based on exemplary credit.
-These loans, although reliant on a small down payment, are still considered low-risk loans and are backed with insurance by the Canadian Mortgage and Housing Corporation (CMHC).
+Although these loans are reliant on a small down payment, they are still considered low-risk loans and are backed with insurance by the Canadian Mortgage and Housing Corporation (CMHC).
 Private lenders will demand a larger down payment to offset credit shortfalls when approving mortgages.
-The larger down payment and calculation of all income sources, coupled with existing assets, are factored into the mortgage equation for private mortgage investors/brokers.
+Additionally, private mortgage investors/brokers factor in the larger down payment, considering all income sources and existing assets in the mortgage equation.

-Private mortgages will typically have shorter term length
+Private mortgages will typically have shorter term lengths.

-As we mentioned, big banks and traditional lenders, considered (A lenders) rely heavily on approving first mortgages with longer term lengths (typically 25 to 30 year amortization length).
+As we mentioned, big banks and traditional lenders (A lenders) rely heavily on approving first mortgages with longer term lengths (typically 25 to 30-year amortization length).
 These loans leave the banks confident that they will see reliable returns on their mortgage investments.
-Private lenders are able to offer more flexible term lengths on mortgage loans and often opt for lending out short term length mortgages to be able to recoup their money easily and quickly.
+Private lenders are able to offer more flexible term lengths on mortgage loans and often opt for lending out short-term length mortgages to be able to recoup their money easily and quickly.

 The same mechanisms are in place, in other words, in the process of applying for a mortgage loan.
-The major difference to keep in mind is that the parameters for mortgage approval do differ when determining eligibility, as illustrated above.
+The major difference to remember is that the parameters for mortgage approval do differ when determining eligibility, as illustrated above.

 The defining factors that will determine your mortgage search will be based on: